 We already knew Mum’s dad didn’t not know who his father was.
-He was born in 1904 and it was always suspected the father was the doctor she was a nanny to.
-On her deathbed my grandparents begged her to tell them who it was, she refused and took her secret to her grave.
+He was born in 1904 and it was always suspected the father was the doctor she was a nanny for.
+On her death bed my grandparents begged her to tell them who it was, she refused and took her secret to her grave.

-He had four sons.
-The youngest didn’t marry.
-His three other sons did.
+Out of the sons, the youngest didn’t marry.
+The others did.
 There was Robert, my line.

-The next one was Harry, who had two sons.
+The next one was Harry, he had two sons.
 The oldest died in a prison of war camp and the youngest died at a school’s sport’s day

 James emigrated to Australia and was never heard of again.
-So I concentrated on James because the photograph shows him with his family before he left and it was possib le he went on to have more children.
+So I concentrated on him because the photograph shows him with a family before he left and it was possible he went on to have more children.
 I traced him, and he did have sons.
 I put out an expression of interest and was contacted by a grandson and it turned out he had exactly the same name as my son.
 What a conincidence!